Skip to main content

 • Decryption only at use time — values are decrypted just-in-time inside the worker that executes a monitor check, then discarded.

-• No read API.
-GET /api/v1/secrets/{key} returns the metadata (hash, scope, timestamps) but never the value.
+• No read-back API.
+The API only exposes GET /api/v1/secrets (list metadata) and PUT/DELETE on /api/v1/secrets/{key}.
 Even superadmins cannot retrieve plaintext via the API.

 • Audit logged.
 Create, update, delete, and resolution-failure events are written to the org audit log.